 Important adverse effects are nausea, vomiting, abdominal pain, headache, fatigue, upper respiratory infection, increased creatine kinase, myalgia, myopathy, peripheral neuropathy, lactic acidosis, hepatomegaly with steatosis, etc. Flares of hepatitis may occur after discontinuation.

-The emergence of resistant isolates (due to M204I mutation) is seen in up to 22% of patients with > 1 year of therapy resulting in viral rebound.
+The emergence of resistant isolates (due to polymerase gene M204I mutation) is seen in up to 22% of patients with > 1 year of therapy resulting in viral rebound.

 A guanosine nucleoside analog that competitively inhibits HBV DNA polymerase by inhibiting base priming, reverse transcription of a negative strand and synthesis of a positive strand.
 Its oral bioavailability is nearly 100%, decreased by food (taken on an empty stomach); it is excreted by the kidneys by glomerular filtration and tubular secretion.

 In the treatment of chronic hepatitis B, as compared to lamivudine, it produces higher rates of HBV DNA viral suppression, normalization of serum ALT levels, and histologic improvement in the liver; similar rates of HBeAg seroconversion, and lower rates of emergence of resistance.

 Important adverse effects are nausea, headache, dizziness and fatigue.
 Various benign and malignant tumors in the lungs, liver and brain, as well as vascular tumors, have been seen in animals but not in humans.
 HBV isolates with S202G mutation are resistant to entecavir, but emergence of clinical resistance is <1% at 4 years.